OctopusDeploy/blog/blog/2021-09/kubewarden/index.md

 ![](helm-feed.png "width=500")

 Kubewarden is installed via a runbook.
 Runbooks are useful for administration tasks, such as deploying cross-cutting services, because they are not bound by a lifecycle progression.
-This allows a new cluster to be spun up in an environment late in the deployment lifecycle (like a new production cluster) without first deploying services to earlier lifecycles:
+This allows a new cluster to be spun up in an environment late in the deployment lifecycle (like a new production cluster) without first deploying services to earlier environments in the lifecycle:

 ![](helm-deployment.png "width=500")